prashusat/Sentiment-Analysis/README.txt

+Overview:
+In this assignment you will implement the Naive Bayes algorithm with maximum likelihood and MAP solutions and evaluate it using cross validation on the task of sentiment analysis (as in identifying positive/negative product reviews).
+Text Data for Sentiment Analysis:
+We will be using the Sentiment Labelled Sentences Data Set"1 that includes sentences labelled with sentiment (1 for positive and 0 for negative) extracted from three domains imdb.com, amazon.com, yelp.com.
+These form 3 datasets for the assignment.
+Each dataset is given in a single le, where each example is in one line of that le.
+Each such example is given as a list of space separated words, followed by a tab character (\t), followed by the label, and then by a newline (\n).
+Here is an example from the yelp dataset:
+Crust is not good.
+0
+The data, which is hosted by the UCI machine learning repository, is linked through the course web page.

 Instruction to run the code

 1) The code has been split into different functions and all of it is inside the same .py file.